groonga/groonga/doc/source/reference/commands/io_flush.rst

 ``recursive``
 """""""""""""

-Specifies whether child objects of the flush target object are also flush target objects.
+Specifies whether child objects of the target object are also target objects.

-Child objects of database is all tables and all columns.
+Child objects of database are all tables and all columns.

-Child objects of table is all its columns.
+Child objects of table are all its columns.

-Child objects of column is nothing.
+Child objects of column are nothing.

 If you specify ``yes`` to :ref:`io-flush-only-opened`, ``recursive`` is ignored.

-``recursive`` value must be ``yes``, ``no`` or ``dependent``. ``yes`` means that all of the specified flush target object and child objects are flush target objects. ``no`` means that only the specified flush target object is flush target object. ``dependent`` means that all of the specified flush target object, child objects, corresponding table of index column and corresponding index column are flush target objects.
+``recursive`` value must be ``yes``, ``no`` or ``dependent``. ``yes`` means that all of the specified target object and child objects are the target objects. ``no`` means that only the specified target object is the target object. ``dependent`` means that all of the specified target object, child objects, corresponding table of index column and corresponding index column are the target objects.

 The following ``io_flush`` flushes all changes in database, all tables and all columns: